Juan-Jones/earnonlinemoney/content/blog/best-survey-sites.md

 ### 3. InboxDollars

-InboxDollars offers a variety of ways to earn money, including taking surveys, reading emails, and shopping online.
+InboxDollars offers a variety of ways to earn money, including taking surveys, reading emails, and shopping to [earn rebates]({{< relref "earn-cash-back" >}}).
 It's a comprehensive platform for those looking to diversify their income streams.

 * Rewards: Cash payments via check or PayPal.
 * Pros: Multiple earning opportunities, easy-to-use interface.